magnusgp/magnusgp/README.md

 # Hello, I'm Magnus 👋

-Welcome! 🚀 Here's a bit about me:

 ## About Me ℹ️

 I am a driven and enthusiastic individual with a strong academic background in Artificial Intelligence and Data Science.
-Recently, I completed my bachelor's thesis as part of my studies at the Technical University of Denmark, where I specialized in AI and data analysis.
-Currently, I am working as a software developer at a startup company that leverages AI to bridge gaps in the legal-tech sector.
+Recently, I completed my bachelor's thesis as part of my studies at the Technical University of Denmark (DTU), where I specialized in variational inference and Bayesian Machine Learning.
+Currently, I am studying for a masters degree in Mathematical Modeling & Computation at DTU where I specialize in Machine Learning and Data Science.
+Besides my studies, I work as a software developer at a startup company that leverages AI to bridge gaps in the legal-tech sector.

 ## Skills 🛠️